moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 We have developed a 15 page `instructor guide`_ for the course that provides week-by-week tasks for all of the involved instructors.
-We have improved the assessment drastically with a comprehensive set of learning objective mastery based rubrics for all of the written and oral assignments.
+We have improved the assessments with a comprehensive set of learning objective mastery based rubrics for all of the written and oral assignments.
 These have been utilized for Canvas based ABET assessments with support from the CoE (Jennifer Quynn) and the CEE (Kara Moloney).
-This past year we introduced Canvas quizzes for the reading materials to support the active learning shift.
+This past year, we introduced Canvas quizzes for the reading materials to support the active learning shift.
 Lastly, I've enhanced the student peer evaluation process with a combination of CATME_ and custom generated reports.
 In particular, we provide anonymized views of the